mui/mui-x/docs/data/data-grid/editing/editing.md

 The Data Grid is not only a data visualization tool.
 It offers built-in editing features for you to manage your data set.
 The following demo shows a full-featured CRUD (Create, Read, Update, Delete) typically found in enterprise applications.

-::: info
+:::info
-You will find the details of each editing API in the next sections.
+You will find the details of the editing API in the next sections.
 :::

 {{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "defaultCodeOpen": false}}